Lee Hsien Yang: 2023 presidential election

 In March 2023, Lee hinted in a phone call interview from Europe on running for the 2023 presidential election.

 Lee said during a telephone interview with Bloomberg in March 2023, "There is a view that depending on who they (referring to the government) float, if I were to run they would be in serious trouble and could lose.
 A lot of people have come to me.
 They really want me to run.
 It's something I would consider."
 As of March 2023, both Lee and his wife, Lee Suet Fern, are currently in self-imposed exile in the United Kingdom after being under investigation for lying during judicial proceedings.
 Lee did not collect his application forms from the Elections Department.

 However, it has been cited that he may not meet the eligibility requirements due to ongoing police investigations against him and his wife, Lim Suet Fern, over allegedly giving false evidence in the proceedings over his father Lee Kuan Yew's will.

-Exile
+Self-imposed exile

 On 22 October 2024, Lee announced that he had been granted political asylum in the United Kingdom, describing himself as a "political refugee".
 The Singaporean government dismissed his claims of persecution as unfounded and baseless, stating that there were "no legal restraints" preventing him or his wife from returning to Singapore.